 The other obvious major change is that the Performing Arts and Sports block is now complete.
 This houses a 500 seater Auditorium with full acoustic sound-proofing, a Black box theatre room, a recording studio, Mac Lab, 7 Music practice rooms and a music classroom for year 1 upwards.
 The GEMS Music Academy is based here and students can choose to learn a range of instruments during private lessons (for an additional fee).
 Instruments include Saxophone, Clarinet, Violin, Guitar, Drums and Piano (among others).
 The Sports facilities are equally impressive with a full size multi-sports hall which includes a climbing wall and an array of trampolines in addition to the usual equipment, a learner pool for FS2 to year 2 students and an outdoor 25m shaded pool for older students.

-Another development has been in the Secondary school which is now open to year 9 and which will offer a mix IGCSE and GCSE for years 10 and 11 and A levels for years 12 and 13.
+Another development has been in the Secondary school which is now open to year 13.
 In particular, the enterprise and technology programme which was a clear focus of the school at the outset, has been further developed with cross curricular links between Maths, Science and IT being built into the curriculum and a focus on programming for all students from year 1.
 The Enterprise classrooms have been further extended to include Graphics, Textiles, Electronics, Resistant Materials, Food Technology and a workshop with full time Woodwork and Science technicians.